|Keith's Ham Radio||

 I'm also a graduate of the Air Force's Cost and Management Analysis School, Comptroller Staff Officer School, Technical Instructor School, Professional Military Comptroller School, Squadron Officer School, and Air Command and Staff College.
 I'm the recipient of the Air Force Commendation Medal and was decorated with the Meritorious Service Medal three times for outstanding achievement.

 I'm married to the former Kathryn (Kate) Galbraith of Sarnia, Ontario, Canada.
 Kate shares my interest in Amateur Radio and holds both the Canadian Basic (with Honours) call signs VA3OGF and VA3OE along with the US General Class call sign KB1OGF.
 I have one daughter, Emily.
 While retaining our US citizenship, Emily and I became permanent residents of Canada in July, 2005 and we now share a home with Kate in the small town of Corunna, Ontario, Canada.
 Emily recently completed a four year honors degree program at the University of Western Ontario (London, Ontario) with a specialization in Anthropology.
+She is now completing a Master's of Library Science program at that same university.

 Throughout most of the 1990s, I served as a member of the Board of Directors for AMSAT, The Radio Amateur Satellite Corporation.
 AMSAT is a non-profit, 501(C)(3) educational and scientific corporation of over 3000 members based in Washington, DC.
 I also served the corporation as its Executive Vice President for several years before then taking a turn as AMSAT's President.
 In January, 2010, I was once again asked to assist the organization as its Treasurer, an office I still hold.